nus-cs2113-AY2122S1/ip/docs/README.md

 ### <a name="find"></a>:mag_right: Searching for tasks: `find`

-Searches for tasks in the task list based on the query term specified.
+Searches for tasks in the task list based on the user query

 Usage: `find QUERY`